IF THE IMAGES ARE NOT SHOWING ON YOUR COMPUTER JUST DOWNLOAD THE PDF VERSION HERE.

 Silicon valley may improve our electronic medical record but probably will do little else.

 Health care in the U.S. is a big, big business.
 Hospitals, payers, physicians do well.
+Payers do really well.
 Hospital systems are doing very well while smaller hospitals fold despite COVID.
 Payers are doing exceedingly well (did I already say that?).
 Pharma does very well.
 Pharma, payers and hospitals have the best lobbyists and spend the most in Washington.
 They don’t want things to change.
 Why would they?
 Physician real and effective salaries have declined.
 They have poor lobbyists and are the last unabashed advocate for patients.
 Nurses are in the same boat, best exemplified by the risks not balanced by rewards in the Coronavirus pandemic.
 Too many health care workers gave their lives as the corporate entities kept moving on.
 Health care in America puts profits before people.
 The article below was written before the pandemic and things only got worse:

 Why is the U.S. Health Care system so expensive?
 One word.
 Greed.
 The greed of corporate America.
 I’m looking at you- Blue Cross, United Health Care, Pfizer, Johnson and Johnson and the “not-for-profit’ health systems and probably soon Apple, Amazon and Google.